MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Clear-MgApplicationVerifiedPublisher.md

 Unset the verifiedPublisher previously set on an application, removing all verified publisher properties.
 For more information, see Publisher verification.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Clear-MgBetaApplicationVerifiedPublisher](/powershell/module/Microsoft.Graph.Beta.Applications/Clear-MgBetaApplicationVerifiedPublisher?view=graph-powershell-beta)

 ## SYNTAX

 ### Unset (Default)